convissor/login-security-solution/readme.txt

 > -- [*Security Threat Report 2012*](http://www.sophos.com/en-us/security-news-trends/reports/security-threat-report/html-08.aspx)

-So if your site does get cracked, not only do you waste hours cleaning up, your reputation is sullied, security software flags your site as dangerous, and worst of all, you've inadvertently helped infect the computers of your clients and friends.
+So if your site does get cracked, not only do you waste hours cleaning up, your reputation gets sullied, security software flags your site as dangerous, and worst of all, you've inadvertently helped infect the computers of your clients and friends.